nextcloud/user_sql/README.md

 If you already have an existing database you can always create database views which fits this model, but be aware that some functionalities requires data changes (update queries).

-If you don't have any database model yet you can use below tables (MySQL):
+If you don't have any database model yet you can use below tables (MySQL).
+Please note that the optional `username` above really is only used for password matching and defaults to be equal to the `uid` column.
+You also may want to compare with the `oc_users` and `oc_groups` table from you Nextcloud instance.
 ```
 CREATE TABLE sql_user
 (
-  uid            INT         PRIMARY KEY AUTO_INCREMENT,
+  uid            VARCHAR(64) PRIMARY KEY,
-  username       VARCHAR(16) NOT NULL UNIQUE,
   display_name   TEXT        NULL,
   email          TEXT        NULL,
   quota          TEXT        NULL,